 How to Trench Compost

 Trench composting is simple and a quicker method than regular composting.
-Normally you would create a pile either in the backyard in a corner or in a compost bin.
-You mix green and brown materials together, water, turn and wait several weeks for the material to decompose before using it as fertilizer.
+Normally you would create a pile of organic material either in a backyard corner or in a compost bin.
+You have to mix green and brown materials together in a specific ratio, water and turn over several weeks for the material to decompose before using it as fertilizer.
 It takes a while and requires regular maintenance.
 This may not be a bad thing though?
 It’s exercise right?

 Traditional composting takes more time and has extra steps in it.
 I like the directness of trench composting.
 You bury the plant material (future compost) directly under the soil you’re going to plant vegetables in.
 It’s straight forward with the same results.